rorgoroth/Clover/README.md

 ## About this fork

 > [!NOTE]
-> This fork is originally based on **Blue Clover**, the repo of which has been deleted by the author, it also contains some PRs merged by that dev since Clover was abandoned (read the file [CHANGES_old_nuudev.txt](CHANGES_old_nuudev.txt)).\
+> This fork is originally based on **Blue Clover**, the repo of which has been deleted by the author, it also contains some PRs merged by that dev since Clover was abandoned (read the file [CHANGES_old_nuudev.txt](docs/CHANGES_old_nuudev.txt)).\
 >It also contains some changes by [EmiriUchi](https://github.com/EmiriUchi/) in [Gold Clover](https://github.com/EmiriUchi/GoldClover/commits/1a6c19eccfc35b56e22d5b87d04d01117b6bc0d4/).\
-> It retains the Blue Clover icon but changes the app name back to **Clover**.

-This fork is meant primarily to add support for the new 4chan captcha (implemented) and 8chan.moe site support (work in progress).\
-Read the [CHANGES.md](CHANGES.md) file for all the changes made in this fork.
+Read the [CHANGES.md](CHANGES.md) file for all the changes made in this fork so far.\
+There has been an extensive backend overhaul and modernization of the app while keeping compatibility with older Android versions and the familiar Clover UX style:
+- Supports the latest 4chan captcha, 4chan pass, Email verification
+- Supports browsing & posting on Lainchan and Sushichan
+- Supports multi-file uploads
+- Backup & restore of settings
+- Cookie manager
+- In-app theme creation
+- New dialog for adding filters
+- New options (top/bottom arrows, randomize filenames, bottom toolbar & more)

+**TODO:**
+- Add support for 8chan.moe

 ## About Clover